Qualification Overview

 Content

 The programme offers a blend of theoretical and practical learning, with an emphasis on applied knowledge and skill.
-High importance is placed on the development of the soft skills for management (such as communication, business writing, presentation, interpersonal and problem solving skills) in addition to the development of specific business knowledge and skills.
-Students are able to specialise in one of 5 majors: Project Management, Event Management, Human Resource Management, Applied Marketing, or Applied Management
+High importance is placed on the development of the soft skills for management (such as communication, business writing, presentation, interpersonal and problem-solving skills) in addition to the development of specific business knowledge and skills.
+Students are able to specialise in one of 7 majors: Project Management, Event Management, People and Culture, Applied Marketing, Applied Management, Occupational Health and Safety Management, or Agribusiness Management.

 Qualification Title